pegasystems/angular-sdk/README.md

 ## Pega Infinity Server and Constellation architecture-enabled Application

-This version of the Angular SDK assumes that you have access to a Pega Infinity server (**23.1.0+**) running an application that is configured to run using the Constellation UI service. _(If you need to use Infinity 8.8.x, please use the **release/8.8.10** branch instead of this **main** branch.)_
+This version of the Angular SDK assumes that you have access to a Pega Infinity server (**24.1.0+**) running an application that is configured to run using the Constellation UI service.
+- If you need to use Infinity 23.1.x, please use the **release/23.1.10** branch.
+- If you need to use Infinity 8.8.x, please use the **release/8.8.10** branch.

 The **MediaCo** sample application is already configured as a Constellation architecture-based application and can be found in the Angular SDK download associated with this repo which is available in the [Angular SDK Pega Marketplace page](https://community.pega.com/marketplace/components/angular-sdk).
 The OAuth 2.0 Client Registration records associated with the **MediaCo** application are available in the same Angular SDK download.
 For more information about the MediaCo sample application, see [MediaCo sample application](https://docs.pega.com/bundle/constellation-sdk/page/constellation-sdks/sdks/mediaco-sample-application.html).

 The **Angular SDK** has been tested with:

-- node 18.12.1/18.13.0
+- node 20.12.1
-- npm 8.19.2/8.19.3
+- npm 10.5.0

 Future updates to the SDK will support more recent LTS versions of node as the Constellation architecture supports them.